fanhuan/en/_posts/2025-01-20-GRM-Papers.md

 ## 0: Unrelated individuals

 In a [previous post](https://fanhuan.github.io/en/2024/12/12/GRM/) we talked about how GRM is calcuated in Proferssor Yang Jian's landmark [2010 NG paper](https://www.nature.com/articles/ng.608).
-It is for unrelated individuals, where it is assumed that the average relationship between all pairs of individuals in 0 and the average relationships of an individual with him- or herself is 1 (see the last paragraph of the __Statistical framework__ of the __ONLINE METHODS__ section).
+It is for unrelated individuals, where it is assumed that the average relationship between all pairs of individuals in 0 and the average relationships of an individual with itself is 1 (see the last paragraph of the __Statistical framework__ of the __ONLINE METHODS__ section).
+The relationship of an individual with itself provides an unbiased estimate of the inbreeding coefficient (F)， with a mean of 1+F and variance of 1 when F=0.
+This means we could back calculate the inbreeding coeffeicnts from the diagnols.

 There is a slightly differen flavor for this version

 > --make-grm-alg 0
-> The default value is 0, and the GRM is calculated using the equation sum{[(xij - 2pi)*(xik - 2pi)] / [2pi(1-pi)]} as described in Yang et al. 2010 Nat Genet.
+> The default value is 0, and the GRM is calculated using the equation sum{[(xij - 2pi)(xik - 2pi)] / [2pi(1-pi)]} as described in Yang et al. 2010 Nat Genet.
 If the value = 1, the GRM will be calculated using the equation sum[(xij - 2pi)(xik - 2pi)] / sum[2pi(1-pi)].

 For my data it does not make a big difference.